 Sociopaths are charming but unscrupulous.
 Instinctively they find the weaknesses of their fellow humans and exploit them.
 They are perfectly adapted predators.

-Robert Hare notes in his book „Without Conscience“ that psychopaths become annoyed much faster than normal people because they have poor control over their impulses.
-A tantrum of a psychopath is usually emotional, cold, sudden, short-lived and arbitrary.
+Robert Hare notes in his book „Without Conscience“ that psychopaths become annoyed much faster than ordinary people because they have poor control over their impulses.
+A tantrum of a psychopath is usually emotional, cold, sudden, short-lived, and arbitrary.

 Psychopaths do not believe that their wrong decisions (which are always justifiable and appropriate for them) can ever cause another person who was previously under their spell to expose or refuse their behavior.
 Even when they cheat, lie to, exploit, manipulate, or isolate others, they do not feel that they deserve negative consequences of any kind for their behavior.